hsinan42/Intersections_EmployeeTrackingSystem/README.md

 1. Clone the repository:
 2. Open the solution in Visual Studio.
 3. Configure your **appsettings.json** connection string for SQL Server.
-4. Apply EF Core migrations:
+4. Apply EF Core migrations
+5. Add your google maps API key in map.cshtml
-5. Run the project:
+6. Run the project:
-6. Optionally, publish to IIS using a publish profile.
+7. Optionally, publish to IIS using a publish profile.